KipCollo/ToolsCorn/DevOps/cloud/AWS/Readme.md

 There are some services that fall under the category of global services.The reason for these few services being presented as global services is that you want the resources created in those services to be accessible globally and, in many cases, to be unique across all Regions within your AWS account.

-• AWS IAM—A service offered by AWS to enable you to grant access to services and resources in your AWS Account.
+1. AWS IAM — A service offered by AWS to enable you to grant access to services and resources in your AWS Account.
 AWS IAM allows you to create IAM users for your staff who need access to those services, define permissions, configure groups, and set up roles.
-• Amazon CloudFront—A CDN service that allows you to create distribution points for your content for a specific origin server.
+2. Amazon CloudFront — A CDN service that allows you to create distribution points for your content for a specific origin server.
 The Amazon CloudFront services will cache content locally at edge locations closest to those users who request access to your content.
-• Amazon Route 53—A highly available, scalable, and fully managed cloud Domain Name System (DNS).
+3. Amazon Route 53 — A highly available, scalable, and fully managed cloud Domain Name System (DNS).
 You can use Amazon Route 53 to register new domain names, configure domain records, and design global routing policies for various use cases, such as an active/passive solution for building a highly available solution.
-• Amazon S3—Although Amazon S3 buckets need to be created in each Region and those buckets are therefore Region-specific, the service itself is presented as a global service.
+4. Amazon S3 — Although Amazon S3 buckets need to be created in each Region and those buckets are therefore Region-specific, the service itself is presented as a global service.
 When you access the Amazon S3 console, you do not need to select a given region.
+5. Billing

 In addition to global and regional services, AWS also offers certain services that are meant to be consumed on premises.
 These include services that can be used to build hybrid cloud models or assist in the migration of your on-premises workloads to AWS.